 Key symptoms of burnout include fatigue and a lack of energy, loss of appetite, insomnia, forgetfulness, mood changes (including anger), an inability to concentrate, a tendency to get ill more often, anxiety and depression.

 But before you get to this stage, there are often signs that you are heading for trouble.
-Here are ten warning signs to watch out for:

 1. You've lost sight of what's important